Khaledic/inspiron7559-Hackintosh/README.md

 #.
 Clean MyMac X will detect them as mining threat.

 #.
-Add to Ignore List.
+Performe Maleware Removal scan then from scan results add these files to "Ignore List" by right click.